Docker

 Section titled “Health Check”Narratorr exposes a health check endpoint:

 GET /api/healthReturns 200 OK when the server is running.
-Use this for container orchestration, monitoring, or load balancer health probes:
+Use this for container orchestration, monitoring, or load balancer health probes.

-services: narratorr: image: narratorr/narratorr:latest healthcheck: test: ["CMD", "wget", "--spider", "-q", "http://localhost:3000/api/health"] interval: 30s timeout: 10s retries: 3Updating
+services: narratorr: image: narratorr/narratorr:latest healthcheck: test: ["CMD-SHELL", "curl -sf http://localhost:3000${URL_BASE:-}/api/health || exit 1"] interval: 30s timeout: 5s retries: 3Updating

 Section titled “Updating”-